 It is a KPI that measures the number of sales by the number of impressions; a high ratio means that you have more sales per impression.

 Please note that every organization may have different project goals, but the conversion ratio still holds true.
-If the goal of the project is to “get your brand name out” then impressions is the success criteria of the project, but ultimately the goal of marketing is to persuade others to take action in response to a campaign.
-So if the goal is to get the word out, then the conversion ratio is that people do remember your brand when mentioning a specific topic, product, or event.
-Repurpose key demographics with the aim to get buy-in.
-Execute bleeding edge with a goal to disrupt the balance.
-Leveraging stakeholder engagement to, consequently, improve overall outcomes.
-Executing below the fold so that as an end result, we make the logo bigger.
-Demonstrate below the fold with the possibility to innovate.
+If the goal of the project is to “get your brand name out,” then impressions are the success criteria of the project, but ultimately, the goal of marketing is to persuade others to take action in response to a campaign.
+So, if the goal is to get the word out, then the conversion ratio is that people remember your brand when mentioning a specific topic, product, or event.
+Repurpose key demographics to get buy-in.